Built by Metorial, the integration platform for agentic AI.

 • message (required): Commit message

-• content (required): File content (automatically base64 encoded)
+• content (required): File content (will be automatically base64 encoded)

-• sha (optional): Blob SHA of existing file (required for updates)
+• sha (optional): Blob SHA of the file being replaced (required for updates)

 • branch (optional): Branch to commit to